 Monochromatic color palettes

 This type of color scheme consists of just one color in several different shades.
 If you choose your brand color as the star of the show, it can make for an amazing and consistent Instagram feed color palette that will keep brand awareness strong.

 If your brand is strongly associated with one color (e.g. Coca Cola and red), then a monochromatic color scheme is a very good choice for you.

 Monochrome can also mean a black and white color palette.
 This look certainly isn’t suitable for every type of business, but if executed well it can give your Instagram a truly sophisticated look.

 As already mentioned, analogous colors are colors that are similar and positioned next to one another on the color wheel (e.g. red, orange and pink).

 An analogous Instagram color palette will also be a great way to build brand awareness, giving you more wiggle room and options to experiment with.
 Chambord has a beautiful color palette that centers around the rich, burgundy color of their signature product.
 Using red/pink/purple elements in different types of photos creates a very pleasing visual effect, whilst still allowing them to create a variety of different visuals.

 Complementary color palette

-Complementary color schemes are more eye-catching and usually deliver a stronger impact.
-If your brand image is meant to inspire a sense of calm and serenity, then an analogous or neutral color palette will probably be a better choice.
+Complementary color schemes (also known as contrasting) involve a pairing of colors which are on the opposite sides of the color wheel.
+They are eye-catching and usually deliver a stronger impact.
+If your brand image is meant to inspire a sense of calm and serenity, then an analogous or neutral Instagram color palette will probably be a better choice.

 However, if you want your brand to come across as innovative, playful and communicative, bold color pairings are a great way to go.
 Hubspot is known for its signature coral color, but on its Instagram profile, you’ll often see it paired with navy blue.
 Complementary color combinations are great for data visualization, as they allow certain bits of information to stand out.